Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

 \subsection{Method}

 Using our sample of GenAI mentions, we found 28 mentions related to policies and usage guidelines around GenAI tool usage.
-We grouped them into two groups: (1) exclusion of usage within the project and (2) regulation of usage within the project.
-Table~\ref{tab:reg} presents detailed examples drawn from 13 documentation files (e.g., \texttt{CONTRIBUTING.md}) and commit messages from 12 GitHub repositories, where the last column indicates the number of mentions identified in the software artifact.
+We grouped them into three groups: (1) prohibitive, (2) restrictive, and (3) supportive usage.
+Table~\ref{tab:reg} presents detailed examples drawn from 13 documentation files and commit messages in 12 GitHub repositories, where the last column indicates the number of mentions identified in the software artifact.

 First, we closely examined these policies and usage guidelines to understand how exactly projects regulate GenAI usage.
 Second, we conducted a developer survey that included excerpts from the policies and guidelines we found.
 The primary goals of the survey were to: (1) collect developer perceptions on the need for GenAI tool guidance (e.g., documenting prompts or annotating generated content) and understand the actions taken on this content before integration or publication; and (2) investigate the rationale behind policies and usage guidelines.
-To investigate the second part, we asked participants if they contribute to one of the repositories from which we extracted policies and guidelines (see Table~\ref{tab:reg}) and then showed the corresponding guidelines, asking them to elaborate on the rationale behind them.
-In this way, we received feedback on P\ref{p:1} and G\ref{p:10}.
-For developers who did not identify as contributors to one of the repositories, we showed them P\ref{p:3}, P\ref{p:4}, and G\ref{p:7}, asking for their feedback on those guidelines.
-We share the complete questionnaire as part of our replication package.
+To investigate the second part, we asked participants if they contributed to one of the repositories from which we extracted policies and guidelines (see Table~\ref{tab:reg}) and then showed the corresponding guidelines, asking them to elaborate on the rationale behind them.
+In this way, we received feedback on P\ref{p:1} and P\ref{p:10}.
+For developers who did not identify as contributors to any of the repositories, we showed P\ref{p:3}, P\ref{p:4}, and P\ref{p:7}, deliberately selected as examples of prohibitive and restrictive usage, and asked for their feedback on these policies.
+Supportive policies were not included because they are less likely to raise questions about regulation or project governance.
+To keep the survey focused and concise, we prioritized policies that reflect the tensions and risks surrounding GenAI usage in OSS projects.
+Future work could complement this by investigating developer perceptions of supportive policies and the conditions under which projects actively promote GenAI use.